Log in with user name:

 The "City of Entertainment": MGM delivers on their self-proclamation with the impressive MGM Grand Garden Arena—which hosts big-name concerts and championship boxing matches.

 Comedy: Brad Garrett, he of Everybody Loves Raymond fame, performs regularly at his eponymous comedy club.

 MGM has one of the largest pools in the world.
 Dubbed the Grand Pool Complex, the area features five separate pools, three whirlpools, and a long, lazy river.
 There's also a topless sunbathing area called the "Wet Republic Ultra Pool."

 The MGM Grand Spa & Health Club has a bevy of treatment rooms and a state-of-the-art fitness center.

 Rooms in the hotel's "Stay Well" program include air purification systems, as well as vitamin-C showers and dawn simulator alarm clocks.

-In-room "entertainment hubs" allow guests to connect to the Internet, project presentations on the flat-screen television, charge multiple Smartphones at a time and play MP3 players.
+In-room "entertainment hubs" allow guests to connect to the Internet, project presentations on the flat-screen television, charge multiple devices, and play MP3s.